-This unit will give you an opportunity to think about some of the key concepts and methods of the discipline of Religious Studies.
+This free course, Studying religion, will give you an opportunity to think about some of the key concepts and methods of the discipline of Religious Studies.
 You will meet examples of different forms of religious practice and belief, mostly from Britain and India.

-- be able to discuss some of the ways in which the concept of ‘religion’ has been and is used in the study of religion;
+- discuss some of the ways in which the concept of 'religion' has been and is used in the study of religion

-- be able to identify and to evaluate critically the motives, concerns and methods that typically distinguish the academic study of religion known as religious studies from other approaches to religious belief and practice.
+- identify and evaluate critically the motives, concerns and methods that typically distinguish the academic study of religion known as religious studies from other approaches to religious belief and practice.